Jun2786184671/JUNFlex/README.md

       	]);
 		```
 	+ ```$Zstack```
-		* Zstack is a stack layout where all UIViews wrapped by it are stacked in the z-axis direction.
+		* Zstack is a stack layout where all of its components are stacked in the z-axis direction.
 		```objc
 		$Vstack
 		.size(CGSizeMake(80, 80))